LOLAPPS-Project/LOLAPPS/README.md

 # Credits
-The LOLBAS Project and GTFObins for borrowed code and ideas.
+The LOLBAS Project and GTFObins for borrowed code and ideas.\
+Special thanks to [Cherry Fairy Art](https://www.cherryfairy.art/) for the logo.